 Collected Essays and Letters:

 The Collected Essays in five volumes.
 “Travel” is probably the most approachable volume of the set to start with, although its lengthy “Quebec” section is not for the faint-hearted (because, unless you live there, it’s boring rather than horrifying).
 S.T.
 Joshi is set to produce a Selected Essays book later in 2019.
 In that volume, Lovecraft’s “Cats and Dogs” will be the best essay to start with.

 The Selected Letters in five volumes.
 There is a useful index booklet to accompany this set, by S.T.
 Joshi, and you want the second edition of that.
 Volume II of the set is currently scanned and free on Archive.org.
 Letters from New York is also a good selection of letters, from the time he was living in New York City, but it has lately become expensive.

 By Correspondent.
 Lovecraft’s letters to various correspondents are also currently being issued as affordable print-on-demand paperbacks.
 The volumes of letters to Kleiner and Galpin are probably the best of these to start with, and will shortly be issued in expanded versions.
 The Barlow letters in the Florida University Press book O Fortunate Floridian!: H.P.
 Lovecraft’s Letters to R.H.
 Barlow are highly regarded and still available as an affordable paperback.
-The volume of letters to Moe has many vivid travelogues and accounts of Providence.
+The volume of letters to Moe has many vivid travelogues and antiquarian accounts of Providence.